 SECTION 2.
-That Chapter 6.108 of the Alameda County General Code be amended to delete Exhibit A, including the list of Assessor parcel numbers for each area, and Exhibit B. and to adopt the new Exhibits A and B attached to this Ordinance.
+That Chapter 6.108 of the Alameda County General Code is be hereby further amended as follows:

+to delete Delete Exhibit A, including the list of Assessor parcel numbers for each area, and adopt the revised Exhibit A attached to this Ordinance.